 The Harry S. Rintoul Award for Best New Manitoba Play at the Winnipeg Fringe Festival was established by the Manitoba Association of Playwrights (MAP) to honour the memory of playwright Harry Rintoul.
-The award reflects what Harry felt most passionately about: new playwriting.
+The award reflects what Harry felt most passionately about: emerging theatre artists creating new work.

-The winner of the Harry S. Rintoul Memorial Award receives $500 from MAP and a SuperPass donated by the Fringe Festival.
+The winner of the Harry S. Rintoul Award receives $750, and an honorable mention receives $250.
 MAP presents the award on the last night of the festival.

 To enter the competition: the play must be in the Winnipeg Fringe Festival, either at a Fringe venue, or a Bring Your Own Venue.
 The play must be a previously unproduced Manitoba play (a previous workshop presentation or reading is permitted).
-The play must be original, any genre, not an adaptation, improvisation, or sketch comedy.
-You must send the following information to MAP to be considered: name of play, author(s), venue, and dates and times of performances.
-Email or office drop-off entries are acceptable.
+The play must be original.
+Stand-up, improvisation, and sketch comedy are not eligible.
+You must send the following information to MAP by email to be considered: name of play, author(s), venue, and dates and times of performances.
 Do not send the script.

 Harry S. Rintoul was a noted Manitoba playwright who died suddenly on Monday, January 14, 2002 at age 45.
 He is survived by his wife Dolores, and daughter Linnaea.
 The Alberta-born, but long-time Manitoban was the founding Artistic Director of Theatre Projects Manitoba, a Winnipeg company that has been dedicated to Manitoba plays and performers since 1990.
 He had been involved with MAP since 1984, including serving on the Board of Directors.
 MAP workshopped several of his plays including Life and Times, refugees, montana, Brave Hearts, Jack of Hearts, The Convergence of Luke, and Lake Nowhere.